BitEscrow/escrow-sdk/README.md

 Not a run-time dependency, but I use this to incorporate bitcoin core directly into my test suite.
 I also use it to mock-up core as a poor-man's electrum server.
 Acts as a daemon wrapper and CLI tool, provides a full wallet API, faucets, and can run bitcoin core natively within a nodejs environment (which is pretty wild).

 https://github.com/cmdruid/core-cmd

+# Footnote

+My inspiration for this project comes from the Bitcoin space, and the incredibly talented people that keep it alive.
+From them I gained my knowledge and spirit, and for that I am grateful.

+I wish for Bitcoin to win all the marbles; and become the new global reserve marbles that we all fight over.
+I firmly believe it will make the world a better place, and bring society towards a new golden age.
+Maybe we will become space-faring apes that reach beyond the moon.